turbidwater/WhichAisle/FeathersUILib/README.txt

 //=== Further Setup ===
 To set up this project in Flash Builder, create a new Flex Library project and create it in the directory where you've checked out this repo.

+In Project > Properties > Flex Build Path > Source Path, add the assets directory of the ApplicationLib project as a source path